viewedlobster/verona/sample/subt/motivation.md

 // without access to the definition of C

-// Question 1: can we "import" defaults?
-C extends Printable // ?
+// Question 1: can we "import" defaults? class C : Printable // ?

-// Question 2: Can we "import" defaults and define new methods?
-C extends Printable {
+// Question 2: Can we "import" defaults and define new methods? class C : Printable {
     toString(s: C) : String {
         ...
     }